Gemmu/gemmu.github.io/index.md

 **Actions On Objectives:** Downloading more malware.
 Possibly launching distributed denial of service (DDoS) attacs.

 Well, that wasn't simpler at all.
 Maybe I'm not as technically skilled as I thought I was.
 The weaponization part was a bit difficult.
-Would it make sense to have the chain parts in different order.
+Would it make sense to have the chain parts in different order?

 ### c